 Additionally, Divine Shakti Foundation is partnering with institutions and companies to create buy-back programmes so that the women’s products are ensured a market in which to be sold, which in turn will guarantee them a steady income to sustain their families.

-DSF is also planning to build a livelihoods centre in the flood affected region, benefiting affected families.
+DSF is also planning to build three additional livelihoods centres in the flood affected regions, benefiting some 500 families.
 It will also be working to create Centres of Excellence for the trained women to gain further skills in the industry so that they can not only survive but thrive.

-Divine Shakti Foundaiton has started vocational training programs in disaster-affected areas, including:
+Divine Shakti Foundaiton has started vocational training programs in disaster-affected areas that will enable struggling disaster survivors to escape poverty, including:

 BIOSAND WATER PURIFICATION SYSTEMS